What accessible content is

 - public-facing sites

-To meet the law, we must ensure that:
+To meet the law, we must ensure:

 - all content we create or commission is accessible

-- all technical components of our websites function correctly with assistive technologies
+- technical components work with assistive technologies

 How to make content accessible

-Accessible content should be:
+Accessible content should:

-- navigable, readable, and understandable
+- be navigable, readable and understandable

-To better meet users’ needs, we may also need to:
+To better meet people's needs, we also:

 - understand users and their accessibility needs